MadByAd/MPL-MySQL/README.md

 ### Selecting Values

-To construct a select query you can use the method `querySelect(string $table, array $columns = [])`.
+To construct a select query, you can use the method `querySelect(string $table, array $columns = [])`.
 It takes 2 parameter, the first is the table, the second is the column  to select

 ***Example 1***